uwegeercken/datagenerator2/README.md

 ## Features
 - select random values from word lists
-- generate random strings or numbers
+- generate random strings, long or double
 - generate random dates (to be implemented)
 - generate random data according to a given regular expression (to be implemented)
-- export rows of generated data in CSV or Json
+- export rows of generated data in CSV, Excel or Json
-- export rows of generated data in Excel or Parquet format (to be implemented)
+- export rows of generated data in Parquet format (to be implemented)

 ## Types of generators
 Different types of generators are available to generate different type of data such as strings, numbers, dates, etc.